 “Lonely Boy” was Paul Anka’s first number-one hit song, released in 1959, the same year as Girls Town.
 Sample lyrics: “I’m just a lonely boy/Lonely and blue/I’m all alone/With nothin’ to do/I’ve got everything/You could think of/But all I want/Is someone to love.”

 Say, Leontyne Price.

-Leontyne Price is a black opera singer who rose to fame at a time when casting blacks in an opera was still deemed controversial.
+Leontyne Price is a Black opera singer who rose to fame at a time when casting Black performers in opera was still deemed controversial.
 She is best known for her performances in the title role of Aida, an opera by Verdi.

 Your warm tumbler of Jagermeister, ma’am.

 Jagermeister (“hunting-master” in German) is a German brand of liqueur that is 70 proof, vaguely licorice-flavored, very sweet, and meant to be served very cold.
 Shots of Jagermeister are a popular pickup bar and party beverage, leading to its notorious reputation as a source of crippling hangovers.
 As standup comic Matt Braunger put it: “Most hangovers, you’re worried about your health.
 Jager hangovers—you’re worried about your life.”
 Jagermeister is made with 56 herbs and spices, but there is no truth to the urban legend that it contains elk or deer blood.